DaemonicLabs/Voodoo/docs/building/README.md

 ## Building with gradle

-the voodoo plugin will detect any `*.kt` files in the configured pack folder and generate gradle tasks for them
+the voodoo plugin will detect any `*.voodoo.kts` files in the configured pack folder and generate gradle tasks for them
 `awesomepack.kt` woud generate the task name `awesomepack` it is always lowercase